botasis/runtime/docs/key-concepts/06-request-tags.md

     You can also create a failure handler for the case when a request fails.
 We just don't need it in the example.
     _**Note: for failure handlers the third argument will be of type `TelegramRequestException`, not `array`.**_
-3. Connect a tag and its handler.
+3. Connect a tag and its handler to each other.
 See the correct way to do this [via yiisoft/config](../getting-started/02-quick-start-yiisoft-config.md) or [by hand](../getting-started/03-getting-started-common.md).
     Generally we'll add a new success handler which will look like
     ```php